TrueBad0ur/CTFTimeNotifierBot/README.md

 <h3>Simple bot working on ctftime.org api

-Lets you get the schedule of competitions
+Let you get the schedule of competitions
 </h3>

 <h2>INSTALL AND START</h2>